*edited 29th October 2020 in light of Covid-19*

 Food and Drink – and a chat!

 Buying a cup of tea for someone is a great way of warming them up.
-Ask a rough sleeper their name and have a chat if you’ve got time- you’ll find you have more in common than you would have expected.
+Ask a rough sleeper their name and have a (socially distanced!) chat if you’ve got time- you’ll find you have more in common than you would have expected.
 Rough sleepers often find they feel invisible and ignored by society, and at Christmas passers by may find it easier to look away due to guilt.
+Especially during the pandemic, social isolation is a huge problem.
 You might turn someone’s day around by stopping to chat, and that is well worth your 5 minutes.
+Just make sure to distance and wear a mask if appropriate.

 Important: it is a myth that alcohol warms you up.
 If someone is extremely cold, alcohol can be dangerous.
 Alcohol makes you feel warm as it makes your blood rise to the skin’s surface but away from vital organs.
 This is why people who have been drinking are more prone to severe illness if they get too cold.